10 to the 23 AI logo

 Epistemic uncertainty

 Leaders deploying consequential AI make real decisions under genuine uncertainty.
-That uncertainty is not a temporary gap to be closed by better evaluation.
+That uncertainty is not a gap to be closed by better evaluation.
 At scale, in messy organizational contexts, and across human-AI teams, uncertainty is a structural feature of the domain.

 Safety at scale